SQLite

 Dashboard Nodes

-The ADDRESS column shows the hostname and port of each node, SQLite Cloud assigns a unique UUID to every node and adds it to our sqlite.cloud domain name system.
+The Node column shows the hostname and port of each node, SQLite Cloud assigns a unique UUID to every node and adds it to our sqlite.cloud domain name system.
 To map this name to your domain, add a CNAME entry to your DNS.

-The HARDWARE column summarizes the hardware specifications of the node running your SQLite Cloud instance.
+The Hardware column summarizes the hardware specifications of the node running your SQLite Cloud instance.

-The STATUS column provides Raft-specific information and can display the following values:
+The Status column provides Raft-specific information and can display the following values:

 • Replicate: A follower that eagerly receives log entries to append to its log.